nfrechette/acl-ue4-plugin/README.md

 The documentation on how to use it can be found [here](./Docs/README.md) along with performance results.

+**NOTE: A refactor of the animation compression codecs scheduled for UE 4.23 will allow this plugin to be published on the Unreal Marketplace.
+Until then, it requires a few custom changes to the engine to work.
+The plugin code will be updated once the refactor becomes accessible to the public.**

 ## Getting started

 If you would like to contribute to the ACL UE4 Plugin, make sure to check out the [contributing guidelines](CONTRIBUTING.md).